Robin Myer’s phone doesn’t work. Neither does her daughter’s. T-Mobile doesn’t seem to care. Can their phones be fixed?

 It frustrates me that the contract spells out the penalties if the consumer does not fulfill his or her part of the bargain, but it says nothing about the consumer’s recourse when T-Mobile does not fulfill its responsibilities.
 Can you help? — Robin Myers, Hartford, Conn.

-The paperwork you signed is known as an adhesion contract, which is legal-speak for a one-sided agreement.
+Legal-speak refers to the paperwork you signed as an adhesion contract, which is a one-sided agreement.
 It spells out all kinds of obligations on your part and penalties for not meeting them, but can let the company off the hook for not meeting its most basic obligations.
+(Here’s how to fix your own consumer issue.)